 Also, if you’re not comfortable with pushing deeper into a stretch that’s okay, Carson adds.
 “Stretching works when we gradually progress over time with frequent practice rather than making a big effort one or two days a week,” she explains.

-perhaps leading you to think they arent a productive form of fitness: You’ll need a foam roller, table, and step to complete these stretches.
+For these stretches, you’ll need a foam roller, table, and step.
 Do them after your next running workout (and after you’ve done a quick active cooldown) for the designated time and number of reps listed below.

 1. Foam Roller Thoracic Extension